VonHeikemen/lazy-template/README.md

 ## Requirements

 * Neovim v0.10 or greater.
+For v0.9 use the [compat-09 branch](https://github.com/VonHeikemen/lazy-template/tree/compat-09).
 * git.
 * A `C` compiler.
 Can be `gcc`, `tcc` or `zig`.
 * [make](https://www.gnu.org/software/make/), the build tool.